abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

    - Create an app client (e.g., `TaskLinkerApp`) and configure settings.
    - Note the App client ID and User Pool ID for later use.

-## Conclusion of Phase 1
+## Conclusion
-By completing these steps, you will have successfully set up the initial infrastructure for your project management and issue tracking application using AWS services.
+>  By completing these steps, you will have successfully set up the initial infrastructure for your project management and issue tracking application using AWS services.
 This includes creating Lambda functions for task management, setting up an API Gateway for communication between the frontend and backend, and implementing Amazon Cognito for secure user authentication.

+## Frontend Application
+The frontend application will be the user interface built using a framework like React, Angular, or Vue.js.
+It will interact with the backend via RESTful APIs.